dlebansais/Method.Contracts.Analyzers/README.md

 If there is an error in the expression (for example, a syntax error), this can only be caught in the generated code.

-You can use the special name `Result` in expression that test the returned value.
+You can use the special name `Result` in expressions that test the returned value.

 ### Debug only